grll/open-mcp-proxy/README.md

 ## Usage

-Replace the mcp server command with `uvx proxymcp` followed by the command.
+Replace the mcp server command with `uvx omproxy` followed by the command.

 For example: